pingcap/docs-cn/encryption-at-rest.md

 ### Monitoring and Debugging

-To monitor encryption-at-rest, if you deploy TiKV with Grafana, you can look at the **Encryption** panel in the **TiKV-Details** dashboard.
+To monitor encryption at rest, if you deploy TiKV with Grafana, you can look at the **Encryption** panel in the **TiKV-Details** dashboard.
 There are a few metrics to look for:

 * Encryption initialized: 1 if encryption is initialized during TiKV startup, 0 otherwise.
 In case of master key rotation, after encryption is initialized, TiKV do not need access to the previous master key.
-* Encryption data keys: number of existings data keys.
+* Encryption data keys: number of existing data keys.
 The number is bumped by 1 after each time data key rotation happened.
 Use this metrics to monitor if data key rotation works as expected.
 * Encrypted files: number of encrypted data files currently exists.
-Compare this number to existings data files in the data directory to estimate portion of data being encrypted, when turning on encryption for a previously unencrypted cluster.
+Compare this number to existing data files in the data directory to estimate portion of data being encrypted, when turning on encryption for a previously unencrypted cluster.
 * Encryption meta file size: size of the encryption meta data files.
 * Read/Write encryption meta duration: the extra overhead to operate on metadata for encryption.

 For debugging, the `tikv-ctl` command can be used to dump encryption metadata such as encryption method and data key id used to encryption the file, as well as list of data keys.
-Since the operation can expose senstive data, it is not recommended to use in production.
+Since the operation can expose sensitive data, it is not recommended to use in production.
 Please refer to [TiKV Control](/tikv-control.md#dump-encryption-metadata] document.

 ## BR S3 server-side encryption